ASE A7 Heating Air Conditioning Practice Test

 Answer A is wrong.
 Refrigerant enters the evaporator from the bottom inlet tube as a low-pressure liquid.
-As it passes through the core and toward the top, it absorbs heat from the air in the passenger's compartment.
+As it passes through the core and toward the top, it absorbs heat from the air in the passenger compartment.

 Answer B is wrong.
 The evaporator removes humidity from the air.
 The more humidity in the air, the more condensation occurs.
-The moisture collects in the case and flows outside of the vehicle through a flexible drip tube.
+The moisture collects in the case and flows outside the vehicle through a flexible drip tube.

 Answer D is wrong.
 Warm air from the passenger’s compartment cools as it passes through the evaporator’s fins and tubes.